MCPCapital/HarmonizeProject/README.md

 Software:
 * Python3 (Project written and tested on 3.6)
+* python3-dev
 * pip3
-* Screen (if you intend to run this on a headless server)
+* screen (if you intend to run this on a headless server; recommended)
 * v4l2 (You may need a different driver based on your HDMI->USB Capture card.
 Information on drivers for cheap video cards is [here](https://linuxtv.org/wiki/index.php/Easycap#Making_it_work_4))

 Python Modules: